taiga-family/maskito/projects/core/README.md

 [Documentation](https://tinkoff.github.io/maskito) •
 [Submit an Issue](https://github.com/Tinkoff/maskito/issues/new/choose) • [Contact Us](https://t.me/taiga_ui)

-> It is the main zero-dependency and framework-agnostic Maskito's package.
-It can be used alone in Vanilla Javascript
+> It is the main zero-dependency and framework-agnostic Maskito's package.<br />It can be used alone in
-> project.
+> Vanilla Javascript project.

 ## How to install